CopernicaMarketingSoftware/Documentation/Mailerq/4.0/new-for-4.0.md

 it also means that you will have to update your scripts to handle these new type of errors.

+We have also add more data and more fields to the result objects, so that you can better find out what went wrong in your email delivery.

 For a full explanation of the new error format, see our [documentation about the result queues](json-results).

 ## RabbitMQ connection

-The RabbitMQ connection in the config file now uses a single `amqp-address` setting.
-Instead of seperately setting the username, password, hostname and vhost in the config file, you can now assign it a single string formatted by `amqp://user:password@hostname/vhost`.
+The RabbitMQ connection in the config file now uses a single "amqp-address" setting.
+Instead of seperately setting the username, password, hostname and vhost in the config file, you can now assign it a single string formatted by "amqp://user:password@hostname/vhost".

 ## Storage engine

 The format for storage addresses has changed slightly.
-MongoDB connections now use a `mongodb://` prefix, and also the address for Couchbase connection has changed a little (to `couchbase://password@hostname/bucket?options`).
+MongoDB connections now use a "mongodb://" prefix, and also the address for Couchbase connection has changed a little (to "couchbase://password@hostname/bucket?options").

 MailerQ has been updated to use the very latest versions of the MongoDB and Couchbase client libraries.
-For MongoDB, we had to switch to a complete new client library because MongoDB ceased developing the old `mongoc` driver.
+For MongoDB, we had to switch to a complete new client library because MongoDB ceased developing the old "mongoc" driver.
 If you want to connect with MongoDB, make sure you have the latest version of the [MongoDB C driver](https://github.com/mongodb/mongo-c-driver) on your system.